Shubham-IITK/My-python-journey/README.md

 Here, I am describing Assignment 2, what I am doing.
 The details of both tasks can be found in the code file.
 Thanks!

+Assignment 3

+    Task 1: Calculate Factorial Using a Function

+    Task 2: Using the Math Module for Calculations

+Here, I am describing Assignment 3, what I am doing.
+The details of both tasks can be found in the code file.
+Thanks!